-This Turkish-style white bean stew recipe, Kuru Fasulye, is the perfect cooler-weather comfort food.
+This Turkish-style white bean stew recipe, or Kuru Fasulye, is the perfect cool weather comfort food.
 White beans are simmered with onion, pepper, tomato, and (optional) meat, creating a creamy and soothing stew.
-Cozy up to a bowl of these beans with a hunk of fresh bread, and enjoy this comfort in a bowl.
+Cozy up to a bowl of these beans with a hunk of fresh bread, and it’s comfort in a bowl.

 On a trip to Turkey last winter, I ate this white bean stew after a morning of hiking around pre-Christian ruins in below freezing temps.
 Brrr!
 When we popped in for lunch at a local restaurant, the picture of this stew on the menu (see left) promised to warm my belly and defrost my toes.
-After a warming and filling lunch, I sought this dish out at practically every meal during our month-long stay in Turkey.
+It was so good, that I sought this dish out at practically every meal during our month-long stay in Turkey.
 I knew I had to figure out how to make it when I returned home.

 One of the best parts about this stew is its simple ingredients.
 The only “specialty” ingredient, which is a common pantry staple in Turkey, is red pepper paste.
 Not spicy, red pepper paste is basically red peppers cooked down into a paste.
 It is available here, or you can make your own.
 I made my own using the recipe in Salt, Fat, Acid, Heat: Mastering the Elements of Good Cooking, by Samrin Nosrat.
 I have included a version of this recipe below.
 Red pepper paste is a great base ingredient for many recipes, and stores well.
 This recipe uses dried chilies, which are readily available at large supermarkets, or at a Latino market.

-This dish can be made starting with dried beans, which have been soaked overnight, or with already cooked or canned white beans.
-If cooking beans from the dry state, be sure not to add the tomato until the beans are soft, as acid inhibits vegetables (the beans in this case) from cooking, and you will have eternally under cooked beans.
+This white bean stew can be made with dried beans, which have been soaked overnight, or with already cooked or canned white beans.
+If cooking beans from the dry state, be sure not to add the tomato until the beans are soft, as acid inhibits vegetables (the beans in this case) from cooking, and you will have eternally under-cooked beans.
 This white bean stew can be made vegetarian by omitting the stew meat.

 Turkish-Style White Bean Stew Recipe